WindNewsToday

 Where They’re Hiring: Texas, Oklahoma, Iowa, California, New York

-Reason of Greatness: They’re big in both offshore and onshore wind.
+Reason for Greatness: They’re big in both offshore and onshore wind.
 They care about being sustainable, being diverse, and making the next big thing in turbines.

 Top 4 Wind Farm Developers in the U.S. (2025)